Scandar Copti: Filmmaking career

 His second feature film, Happy Holidays (2024), a family drama set in Jerusalem involving characters in intertwined Palestinian and Israeli families, also won several international awards, including Best Screen play in the "Orizzonti" (Horizons) section of the 81st Venice International Film Festival.
 Its themes of women's lack of personal freedom and agency over their bodies critiqued patriarchal values in both Israeli and Palestinian societies.
 Copti wrote, directed, and edited Happy Holidays.
 It was an international co-production, involving Palestine, Germany, France, Italy, and Qatar.
 Copti said that this film "looks at how moral narratives can bring us together as communities, but also blind us to the suffering of others".

 Other activities

+Copti was a jury member of the Tribeca Film Festival and the Thessaloniki Film Festival in 2010.
+In 2011, he chaired the jury of the Human Rights Prize at the International Istanbul Film Festival.
+He co-founded the Doha Tribeca Film Festival, and founded the Doha Film Institute in Qatar, where he led the education department until November 2011.

 In May 2018, Copti ran a patent company, CoptiCo in Beit Hagefen Gallery, Haifa, Israel, for three months.
 The company manufactured and marketed smart products designed to solve global social and cultural problems, especially Palestinian society.
 According to the website, "The mission of CoptiCo is to cope with the major issues that are on the agenda of Arab societies and to foster research and development in the fields of peace, coexistence, gender inequality, and social solidarity".

+As of 2025 He teaches his technique of working with non-actors at NYU Abu Dhabi and elsewhere.